 Examples of how we use and disclose your information include:

-Treatment – We document each visit and/or admission.
+– We document each visit and/or admission.
 Documentation may include your test results, diagnoses and medications, and your response to medications or other therapies.
 This allows your doctors, nurses and other clinical staff to provide the best care to meet your needs.
 Obstetrical medical records will be sent by Women’s Health to Labor & Delivery at the hospital at which you have chosen to deliver.

-Payment – We document the services and supplies you receive at each visit or admission so that you, your insurance company or another third party can pay us.
+– We document the services and supplies you receive at each visit or admission so that you, your insurance company or another third party can pay us.
 We may tell your health plan about upcoming treatment or services that require its prior approval.

-Health Care Operations – Medical information is used to improve the services we provide, to train staff and students, and for business management, performance improvement and customer service.
+– Medical information is used to improve the services we provide, to train staff and students, and for business management, performance improvement and customer service.

 We may also use information to: